vemonet/nanopub-js/nanopub-utils/README.md

-# @nanopub/utils

-A JavaScript library for retrieving and  querying nanopublications.
+A JavaScript library providing utility functions to work with [Nanopublications](https://nanopub.net/).